google/zetasql/docs/protocol-buffers.md

 FROM ...
 ```

-A `SELECT AS typename` statement produces a value table where the row type is a
+A `SELECT AS ProtocolBuffer` statement produces a value table where the row type
-specific named type.
-Currently, protocol buffers are the only supported type
+is a specific named type.
+Currently, protocol buffers are the only supported
-that can be used with this syntax.
+type that can be used with this syntax.

 The `SELECT` list may produce multiple columns.
 Each produced column must have
 an alias (explicitly or implicitly) that matches a unique protocol buffer field